andipro123/Vish-21-Tech-Guide/README.md

 ## Zoom
 <hr>

-All Rounds will be held on Zoom.
+All debates will be held on Zoom.
 Please make sure you have Zoom Client Installed(and logged into) on multiple devices to avoid delays in case of power failure, loss of charge, etc.

 *To be able to use Breakout Rooms feature, ZOOM CLIENT needs to be updated to version 5.3.0 or higher*

-### Update/Install:
+### Update/Install
 * Clicking on download from the link at https://zoom.us/support/download
     OR
 * 1. Sign in to your zoom desktop client